gabeklein/expressive-mvc/README.md

 Ultimately, the workflow is simple.

 1. Create a class.
 Fill it with the values, getters, and methods you'll need.
-2. Extend `Model` (or any derivative, for that matter) to make it reactive.
+2. Extend `Model` (or any derivative, for that matter), making it reactive.
-3. Within a component, use built-in methods as you would any normal hook.
+3. Within a component, use built-in methods as you would normal hooks.
-4. Destructure the values, used by a component, to subscribe.
+4. Destructure out the values used by a component, to then subscribe.
 5. Update those values on demand.
 Component will sync automagically. ✨
 <br/>

 > You may recognize this as similar to approach pioneered by [MobX](https://mobx.js.org/README.html).
-Here though, we avoid using decorators, and other boilerplate.
+Here though, we avoid using decorators and other boilerplate.

 ### Glossary

  - **Model**: Any class you'll write extending `Model`.
-Your definition for a type of state.
+Defines a type of state.
- - **Controller**: An instance of your model, containing its state and behavior.
+ - **Controller**: An instance of Model, containing its state and behavior.
- - **State**: The values tracked by a controller, as defined by the model.
+ - **State**: The values managed by a controller, as defined by the model.
- - **Subscriber**: A hook, or otherwise special callback, responding to updates.
+ - **Subscriber**: A hook, or otherwise a callback, responding to updates.
- - **View**: A function-component which can accept hooks, to contain some controller.
+ - **View**: A function-component which accepts hooks, to contain a controller.
- - **Element**: Instance of a component/view, actively mounted with its own state and lifecycle.
+ - **Element**: Instance of a component mounted, having state and lifecycle.

 <br/>
 <h2 id="concept-simple">First Steps</h2>